Divide-By-0/blog/content/posts/conviction_essays.md

   - How to know you have conviction
     - Conviction needs emotional alignment – when doing the thing, you believe you are happiest doing that thing.
 Alignment seems wishy-washy, so here's a formalism: all your doubts, the ones that happen every second, the ones you think of every few minutes, and the ones every few weeks, at each step, are outweighed by your conviction.
 You'll always have doubts, but your emotions should still point in the same rough direction.
     - In fact, emotional consistency is necessary and sufficient -- you can skip all the other steps, but be hyper aware of your emotional response to everything and confident in tapping into your own feelings to guide you.
 My definition of feelings here refers to the kind of "gut" response that your hunter-gatherer brain, having combined all of your goals and desires, expresses through muscle tension or intrusive thoughts.
-  - Conviction is a resource
+  - Conviction is a resource/narrative
     - It can be "discovered" through aggressive exploration or emotional in-tune-ness, lost as one becomes disillusioned or the original reasons for that conviction no longer hold, and is scarce (but not fixed supply).
-    - In a sense, this framing might be too limiting -- conviction is perhaps less a resource, than a narrative.
-But a powerful narrative you spin around your life, that almost delude you into the extra importance of some specific thing: that narrative is just as arbitrary as any decision or belief you might have -- but it is extremely powerful in directing actions in a consistent and self-boosting manner.
+    - But this framing has its limits -- conviction is equally a narrative; a powerful narrative you spin around your life, that almost delude you into the extra importance of some specific thing.
+That narrative is just as arbitrary as any decision or belief you might have -- but it is extremely powerful in directing actions in a consistent and self-boosting manner.

 ## You Can't Fake Conviction